erickcastillo-it/it-support-notes/networking/subnetting/multi-lan-wan-addressing/README.md

-Packet Tracer – IPv4 Subnetting Design and Implementation (192.168.100.0/24)

-Project Summary This lab documents the design and implementation of a fixed-length IPv4 subnetting scheme using the network 192.168.100.0/24.
-The objective was to divide the address space to support four LAN segments and one WAN link between two routers, ensuring each LAN provides capacity for at least 25 hosts.

-The exercise simulates a small enterprise environment where structured address planning, consistent allocation rules, and verification procedures are required.

-Network Topology The topology includes:

-2 Routers (R1 and R2)

-4 LAN segments

-1 WAN link between R1 and R2

-4 Access Switches (S1–S4)

-4 End Devices (PC1–PC4)

-Each LAN requires sufficient addressing for:

-Router interface

-Switch management interface (VLAN 1)

-End devices

-The WAN link requires two usable IP addresses, one per router interface.

-Design Requirements Base Network: 192.168.100.0/24

-Constraints:

-Each LAN must support a minimum of 25 usable host addresses.

-All subnets must be derived from the /24 network.

-Subnetting must satisfy both LAN and WAN requirements.

-Address allocation must follow a consistent and documented rule set.

-Addressing Strategy The subnetting process followed these steps:

-Determine the total number of required subnets based on the topology.

-Borrow the appropriate number of bits from the host portion.

-Validate that the resulting subnet size supports at least 25 usable hosts per LAN.

-Calculate:

-Total subnets created

-Usable hosts per subnet

-Binary representation of subnet increments

-Build a complete subnet table including:

-Subnet address

-First usable host

-Last usable host

-Broadcast address

-Subnet Allocation to Topology Subnets were assigned as follows:
+Packet Tracer – IPv4 Subnetting Scenario
+Overview

+This lab focuses on subnetting an IPv4 network using a fixed-length subnet mask derived from the base network 192.168.100.0/24.
+The scenario simulates a small enterprise network composed of four LAN segments interconnected through a WAN link between two routers.

+Objectives

+Design an IPv4 subnetting scheme

+Allocate subnets to four LANs and one WAN link

+Configure routers, switches, and end devices

+Verify end-to-end connectivity using ping

+Apply structured IP allocation rules

+Network Topology

+The topology includes:

+R1 with two LAN interfaces and one WAN interface

+R2 with two LAN interfaces and one WAN interface

+Four LAN segments (S1–S4 with PCs)

+One WAN link between R1 and R2

+Requirements

+Base network: 192.168.100.0/24

+Four LANs requiring a minimum of 25 usable host addresses each

+One WAN subnet requiring two usable IP addresses

+Consistent IP allocation strategy across all subnets

+Address Space

+Enterprise network: 192.168.100.0/24

+All subnets derived from the /24 base network

+Subnetting Decision

+After analyzing subnet and host requirements, the /24 network was subdivided into equal-length subnets that:

+Provide sufficient usable host addresses per LAN

+Support a dedicated subnet for the WAN link

+Maintain structured and predictable address allocation

+The selected subnet mask satisfies the minimum host requirement per LAN while maintaining efficient address utilization.

+Subnet Allocation

 Subnet 0 → R1 G0/0 LAN